 75 39′ 10.71″ W

 Bridle Point Trailhead – This is off Cox Neck Road in between Delaware City and Route 13.
 Look for the brown sign that says Delaware C & D Canal Wildlife Area.
-I’ll have GPS coordinates soon.
-Also a bathroom and picnic area here with mo running water at either trailhead.
+Also a bathroom and picnic area here.
+Be aware no running water at either trailhead.

 Different Trail Names

 Branch Canal Trail – This is where the trail begins if starting in Delaware City.

 Ben Cardin Recreational Trail – If starting in Chesapeake City this is the name of the trail.

 Michael Castle Trail – This is the trail name in between the two mentioned above.